-"Have you parked, or are you being picked up?"
-If the answer is "parked" then record the vehicle as a vehicle departure, and also record the appropriate number of vehicle occupant departures.
-If the answer is "picked up" then record the vehicle as both an arrival and a departure, and record the appropriate number of vehicle occupant departures.
-NOTE: Only children and staff should be included as off- site vehicle occupants unless parents are attending the school for a specific meeting or event.
-If the answer is "walking" then record as a pedestrian arrival.
-If the answer is "bus" then record as a bus passenger arrival.
-If the answer is "train" then record as a train passenger arrival.
-NOTE: This enumerator should take care to ensure that the correct modes and numbers are recorded when groups of people depart from the site together.
-Special Conditions For secondary school surveys, only parents physically driving their vehicles into and out of the site should be recorded as vehicle occupants.
+modes, both parents and children should be included in the count.For secondary school surveys, only parents physically driving their vehicles into and out of the site should be recorded as vehicle occupants.
 In cases where vehicles do not enter the school (i.e. where off-site parking takes place), only the children should be recorded as vehicle occupants.
 The exceptions to this is when parents visit the school themselves for meetings, etc, and when staff park off-site, in which case they should be recorded as vehicle occupants or whatever other mode applies.